Supporting Students at SSU

 - Must have exhausted all sources of financial assistance and aid

-- Displacement: Living in your car; Temporarily staying with friends or family; Living on the street
+- Displacement: Living in your car; temporarily staying with friends or family, or living on the street

-- Medical expense due to hospitalization or severe illness
+- Medical expenses due to hospitalization, severe illness, or car accident

 - Car accident: Car repairs/Loss of transportation